fbpx

 Do you want to build strong bonds with your children?
 Do you want your children to know they can depend on you?
 Here are some suggestions for how to nurture your relationship with your children and strengthen the bond between you.

-As I reflect on these things, I’m sure of one thing; what I do now will impact the relationship I’ll have with my girls later on in life.
+As I reflect on these things, I’m sure of one thing: What I do now will impact the relationship I’ll have with my girls later in life.

 More than anything, I want my children to trust me and know that they can depend on me.
-On some days, I feel like I’m progressing wonderfully towards this goal and on other days, I feel like I’m messing everything up.
+On some days, I feel like I’m progressing wonderfully toward this goal; on other days, I feel like I’m messing everything up.

-For this month’s Parenting Resolution, I want to focus on doing things that let my children know that they can depend on me.
-Here’s what I’ve come up with….
+For this month’s Parenting Resolution, I want to focus on doing things that let my children know they can depend on me.
+Here’s what I’ve come up with…

-How do you let your children know that they can depend on you? #parenting Click To Tweet
+How do you let your children know that they can depend on you? #parenting Share on X

 Listening.

-I think this is probably the most important things I can do as a parent.
+This is probably the most important thing I can do as a parent.
 When my children have a problem or a challenge, it’s important that they feel like they can always talk to me.
 Listening can be hard.
-Sometimes I feel like the voices of my children are chattering non-stop in my head.
-At times I even I wish I could shush them so that I can have some peace and quiet.
+Sometimes, I feel like the voices of my children are chattering nonstop in my head.
+At times, I even wish I could shush them so that I can have some peace and quiet.

-Then I think about the people in my life who I’m most fond of.
+Then I think about the people I’m most fond of in my life.
 What I appreciate the most about them is that they’re great listeners.
 I feel like I can tell them anything and that they truly hear me.
-I want my children to know that when they talk to me, that I will listen, lovingly and non-judgmentally.
+I want my children to know that when they talk to me, I will listen lovingly and nonjudgmentally.

-Here are some ways to let your children know that you are listening to them.
+Here are some ways to let your children know you are listening to them.

 Undivided attention.